By Sara Reef and Zeeshan Suhail

-The initial screening, specifically for an audience of policymakers, took place in August 2009 at the US Department of State.
-After viewing Inside Islam participants took part in a discussion with Kronemer, who had served at the US Department of State’s Human Rights Desk during the Bill Clinton Administration.
-The goal of these policy screenings–derived from the Gallup findings–is to help policymakers understand the impact of US foreign policy on Muslim attitudes towards the United States, and to understand that a shift in policies will go a long way towards improving Muslim perceptions of Americans.
+Policy makers at the federal and domestic level are very interested in the film and in applying its findings to their area of work.
+The initial policy screening took place in August 2009 at the U.S. Department of State.
+After viewing the film, participants took part in a discussion with Kronemer, who had also served at the U.S. State Department Human Rights Desk under the Clinton Administration.
+UPF is conducting city-by-city film premieres of Inside Islam in cities across the U.S. These events bring together civic leaders, political leaders, and interfaith organizations and usually have a Gallup expert, UPF representative, and local leaders engage in dialogue on the film's findings.
+The goal of these policy screenings is to help policy makers understand the impact of U.S. foreign policy on shaping Muslim attitudes toward the U.S., and to understand that a shift in policies will go a long ways toward improving Muslim perceptions of Americans.

-Sara Reef is Project Manager at Intersections International and Zeeshan Suhail is a board member of Americans for Informed Democracy.
-This article was written for the Common Ground News Service (CGNews).
+Sara Reef is Project Manager at Intersections International (email@example.com) and Zeeshan Suhail is a Board Member with Americans for Informed Democracy (Zeeshan@aidemocracy.org).